raphaelreyna/cliifs/README.md

 See the included examples for more details.

 ### Invocation example
-To render the IFS stored in a file called `exampleFile`, move into the directory containing cliifs.ps and run the command:
+To render the IFS stored in a file called `exampleFile`, move into the directory containing cliifs.py and run the command:

 `./cliifs.py exampleFile`